PsyTeachR/ads-v1/docs/02-reports.md

 ```

 ::: {.info data-latex=""}
 Also note the convention of using forward slashes, unlike the Windows-specific convention of using backward slashes.
-This is to make references to files platform independent.
+This is to make references to files work for everyone, regardless of their operating system.
 :::

 ### Naming Things